 Once the divorce petition and other documents have been served on the other party, you need only wait 60 days if you and your spouse agree on all issues or your spouse does not file an answer to your divorce petition.
 This can be done through a “default hearing” if the other party has not responded to the petition, or you can obtain a “consent decree” (where are terms are agreed upon) without ever having to see the judge.
 If you and your spouse cannot agree on all issues, the only other way to obtain a divorce is through a trial.
 In such event, the judge makes all decisions (there is no jury in divorce cases).
 How long it takes to get to trial depends upon the complexity of your case and how backed up the court is.
 The Maricopa County judges have many cases and as a result do not provide very much time for divorce trials (i.e. most divorce trials are between two and six hours of trial time).

 HOW MUCH DOES IT COST TO GET A DIVORCE?

 The total fees and costs in divorce proceedings vary depending upon a number of factors.
 If you and your spouse agree to most or all terms, the fees and costs should be minimal.
 It is our belief that no matter how simple the divorce, it is always in your best interests to consult with an attorney.
 This does not mean that you cannot do your divorce yourself.
 However, many people who do not consult with attorneys may leave out certain very important provisions that can come back to haunt them later on, and cost them a great deal.
 A little “preventive medicine” may save you a lot of headaches in the future.
-Bishop Law Offices, P.C. is committed to providing its clients with quality representation at a reasonable cost.
+Bishop, Del Vecchio & Beeks Law Office, P.C. is committed to providing its clients with quality representation at a reasonable cost.